Last updated: August 2019

 - Incident details, including location

-- Names and contact numbers of people who ring to report an emergency
+- Names and contact numbers of people who ring to report an emergency or other type of call

 - What services have been provided and to who

-- Audio recording of 999 calls
+- Audio recording of all calls including 999 calls and radio messages sent from and to our vehicles

 - Information about buildings that might affect how we respond to an emergency, for example, stored flammable goods